 Movies and TV

 - Friends – One of Ashar’s favorite shows, which she and Chris watched in its entirety.
-Dan has also seen the whole thing, so I am the left-out one.
+Kaitlyn has also seen the whole thing, so I am the left-out one.
 But as she rewatches, I catch some of the funny ones.

-- Stranger Things – Dan, Ashar, Chris and I finished watching Part 1 together in October, but we haven’t yet started Part 2 because we have so few times when we’re all home together.
+- Stranger Things – Kaitlyn, Ashar, Chris and I finished watching Part 1 together in October, but we haven’t yet started Part 2 because we have so few times when we’re all home together.
 So no spoilers!

 - The Tempest – We watched the DVD version of Ashar’s summer performance of The Tempest after the last Antony and Cleopatra show, so that my mom, who hadn’t been able to attend, could see it.
 It was great!